Financial Aid for Undergraduate Students

 Welcome from the Director of Financial Assistance

 Whether you are a prospective, admitted, or current student, I realize that the process of applying for financial aid may be confusing or stressful.
-The Financial Assistance Office has a professional, friendly, and experienced staff to assist you and each Neumann student has an assigned financial assistance counselor.
-I encourage you to review the information on our website to get a better understanding of how financial aid works at Neumann University.
+The Financial Assistance Office has professional, friendly, and experienced staff to assist you, and each Neumann student has an assigned financial assistance counselor.
+We encourage you to review the information on our website to get a better understanding of how financial aid works at Neumann University.

 Neumann University also offers programs designed to provide funds for unique learning experiences and help students throughout their time here, such as the Emergency Aid Fund.
 Emergency aid can be in the form of a grant or loan and can be used to cover unexpected expenses.
 Emergency aid opportunities are administered by the Dean of Students and Financial Assistance Office.

 Financing an education is a significant factor in achieving your educational goals.
-Neumann University is committed to your investment, and my office is ready and able to assist you.
+Neumann University is committed to your investment, and our office is ready and able to assist you.

 The current tuition and fees are found on the Business Office website.
 Please note some majors have additional lab/clinical costs.
 The Business Office webpage is also a useful resource for both meal and payment plan options.

 Factors that Impact Your Financial Aid